Gratitude is an amazing trait to have in our lives.

 With regular practice, we are able to slowly change our personalities because it is also associated with increased optimism and empathy.
 Pretty amazing!

 Gratitude helps us recover from stress more quickly.
 We become less self-centered when we can think beyond ourselves and see a bigger picture.
 When we are consciously feeling grateful science shows that we have less physical symptoms and less pain.

 Also helps us to have a higher quality of sleep with an increase in the desire to exercise.
 (OK, that would be cool!)
 But there is more, feeling grateful triggers a relaxation response.

 A reduction in depression and its symptoms for as long as the practice is continued.
 Blood pressure is reduced and gratitude significantly improves vitality, energy and increased lifespan by a few months or years!
 It is hard to believe that we have the power to fix so many of our own problems!

 Gratitude helps to put our problems in perspective.
 Reflecting on difficult and painful times helps to create a strong emotional contrast.
 When we are having problems, we tend to make our decisions based on fear.

 A clearer focus is something greatly needed when worry is taking up all of our energy and increasing confusion.
 Feeling grateful helps to reduce insecurity and increase self-esteem.
 Because of this, focus is improved.

 Gratitude Reinforces Moral Behavior

-Feeling grateful helps people want to give back, by increasing prosocial behavior.
-We are more likely to reciprocate when we receive from others especially someone that we are close to.
+Feeling grateful helps people want to give back by increasing pro social behavior.
+We are more likely to reciprocate when we receive from others.
 Since being grateful is tied to greater empathy, we are more likely to give to others in need and will sacrifice for the greater good.

 Gratitude Enhances Appreciation & Awe